-(This story goes out to my friend who recently had to put her cat down from old age.
+(This story goes out to my friend who had to put her cat down from old age.
 Cats and Dogs aren’t just pets, they’re also family, and when you lose one, it feels like you lost a family member.
 Show your fur babies some love and remember the good times with past pets!)

 Since that day and realization, I would walk the small town in my cat form, of course, and when someone who was responsible for the murders of the many innocent women and witches was close, I would follow the scent till I find them.

-I would always let them see me because back then black cats were seen to be evil sadly it’s the same way today, but anyway, it was scary for them to see a black cat glaring at them.
-Whenever I found who I was looking for, I would follow them back to their homes.
-In the morning they’ll be found dead, same with the people who live with them.
+I would always let them see me because back then, black cats were seen to be evil.
+Sadly it’s the same way today, but anyway, it was scary for them to see a black cat glaring at them.
+Whenever I found who I was searching for, I would follow them back to their homes.
+In the morning, they’ll be found dead, along with the people who live with them.

-Over the years, I was having a hard time trying to find reasons to keep going, but once an animal becomes a Familiar we can’t die, we’re immortal… Unlike our owners…
+Over the years, I was having a hard time trying to find reasons to keep going, but once an animal becomes a Familiar we can’t die.
+We’re immortal… Unlike our owners…

 The only way we can die is to be killed by another witch, and it’s so hard to find one that’s a true witch.
 I was still killing whenever I got the scent of a person being a descendant of the people who murdered all those women.

-He’s oddly tall for a living being, and he didn’t have a face, it’s just like a blank canvas.
-At first, I was scared and was trying really hard to look scary myself by putting my ears back and puffing my tail up, hissing and growling, it… didn’t work.
+He’s oddly tall for a living being, and he doesn’t have a face, it’s just like a blank canvas.
+At first, I was scared and was trying hard to look scary myself by putting my ears back and puffing my tail up, hissing and growling, it… didn’t work.
 All he did was put a hand on my head.
 I was worried that he was going to hurt me, but he took me to his home.

-Sure, my new owner isn’t a witch but I’ll keep him safe, it’s my job to do that and to take out the people who are getting too close to knowing the truth about my owner and about the others.
-I still miss my first owner but I know she’s happy where ever she’s at, and she would also be glad to know I’m doing well now.
+Sure, my new owner isn’t a witch, but I’ll keep him safe, it’s my job to do that and to take out the evil who are getting too close to knowing the truth about my owner and the others.
+I won’t let ANYTHING happen to them!
+And if they give me the order to run I won’t follow it!
+Not this time!